GbOffice/web-apps/Readme.md

 ## web-apps

-The frontend for [GbOffice Document Server][2] and [GbOffice Desktop Editors](https://github.com/GbOffice/DesktopEditors).
+The frontend for [ONLYOFFICE Document Server][2] and [ONLYOFFICE Desktop Editors](https://github.com/ONLYOFFICE/DesktopEditors).
 Builds the program interface and allows the user create, edit, save and export text documents, spreadsheets, and presentations.

 ## Previous versions